IBM/turbo-gitops/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Deploying Turbonomic(server and kube agent) with GitOps
+A Quick [Video Tutorial](https://youtu.be/gWR9CWNaU_A) is available online to walkthrough the deployment process.

 ## Prerequisite for deploying Turbonomic to OpenShift Cluster
 - OpenShift 4.6+
 - Argocd